-Note 4 - Restricted cash
+Note 5 - Restricted cash

-Restricted cash represents collateral for a court-mandated surety bond posted by the Club in connection with certain litigation (see Note 14).
+Restricted cash represented collateral for a court-mandated surety bond posted by the Club in connection with certain litigation.
+During fiscal 2022, the litigation was settled and all restricted cash was returned to the Club.

 The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported in the statements of financial position that sum to the total of the same such amounts shown in the statements of cash flows: